 No matter how you see the world, children are children!
-Yet we need to recognize and understand each child and family is unique, and that is why the CDC program follows an anti-bias approach.
+Yet we need to recognize and understand each child and family is unique, and that is why the Los Alamitos Unified School District Child Development Center (CDC) programs follow an anti-bias approach.
 The purpose of this approach to serve as a safe haven for all children and families!

-While we enter a time of year (October-December) where religious and nationally recognized holidays begin to take over grocery stores and shopping centers, the CDC preschool classroom will continue to reflect the work the children are currently working on in the classroom.
+When we enter a time of year where religious and nationally recognized holidays begin to take over grocery stores and shopping centers, the CDC preschool classroom will continue to reflect the work the children are currently engaged while in the classroom.
 The CDC classrooms will continue to maintain a sense of calm while maintaining connectiveness, daily routines and learning that is vital to our early learners.

-"Both the NAEYC Code of Ethics and the anti-bias education approach make respecting family diversity a cornerstone of quality early childhood programs.
-Honoring the cultural diversity among the families you serve means recognizing that all have the right to their traditions and that early childhood programs do not favor one category of families over another." (https://www.naeyc.org/resources/blog/anti-bias-and-holidays).
+"Both the National Association for the Education of Young Children Code of Ethics and the anti-bias education approach make respecting family diversity a cornerstone of quality early childhood programs.
+Honoring the cultural diversity among the families you serve means recognizing that all have the right to their traditions and that early childhood programs do not favor one category of families over another."

 So what does this look like inside the classroom?